Log in for prices and ordering

 Jo Landron Brut Atmosphères NV

-This Loire bubbles has been enjoying plenty of love among those who know the wine, and no wonder.
+This Loire sparkler has been enjoying plenty of love among those who know it, and no wonder.
 It’s a hand-harvested, estate-grown, biodynamic, naturally fermented, low-dosage fizz that shows up many conventional Champagnes for both quality and value.
-Topping off an impressive package is the marvellous label designed by legendary French illustrator, Michel Tolmer (of Mimi, Fifi and Glouglou fame).
+Topping off an impressive package is the marvellous label designed by iconic French illustrator Michel Tolmer (of Mimi, Fifi and Glouglou fame).

-Jo Landron is not a fan of using Muscadet’s Melon de Bourgogne for sparkling wine, preferring instead a blend of around 75% Folle Blanche (grown on sandy clay), with a balance of Pinot Noir (grown on gravelly soils).
-Vine age varies between 18 and 30 years.
+Jo Landron is not a fan of using Muscadet’s Melon de Bourgogne for sparkling wine, preferring instead a blend of around 50 to 60% Folle Blanche (grown on sandy clay) with a balance of Pinot Noir (grown on gravelly soils).
+Vine age ranges from 18 to 30 years.
 The yields are typically between 50 and 60 hl/ha—far lower than the average yields in Champagne.
-The base wines are fermented naturally and then go through a traditional second fermentation in bottle, where they remain for a minimum of 24 months.
-The dosage ranges from zero to a low five grams per litre (depending on the bottling).
-Moreover, the fruit for this cuvée is always from a single vintage.
+The base wines ferment naturally and then go through a traditional second fermentation in bottle, where they remain for a minimum of 24 months.
+The dosage ranges from zero to a low 5 g/L (depending on the bottling).
+Moreover, the fruit for this cuvée is always from a single vintage (2020 in this case).

 This list of attributes sounds like the winegrowing and making approach of a top grower in Champagne, not a humble Muscadet producer!
 It's no surprise then that the result is a wine of impressive depth and complexity.
 Expect a super-mineral, earthy, rocky wine with waves of racy citrus and fresh nectarine fruit and lots of flinty, talc-like, salty complexity, then a delicious lick of smoky Pinot breadiness to close.
 This is simply one of the finest sparkling bargains going around.